 Unfortunately, there is a small subgroup of public servants who, whether elected, appointed, or contracted, are only concerned about a very specific constituency—themselves.
 And because this type of corruption strikes at the heart of government, eroding public confidence and undermining the strength of our democracy, the investigation of public corruption is the FBI’s top criminal priority.

-Currently the Bureau is working more than 4,000 public corruption cases around the nation with the help of our partners.
-Our investigative efforts pay off year after year—fiscal year 2013 alone saw approximately 1,200 federal indictments and informations against corrupt officials.
+Currently, the Bureau is working more than 4,000 public corruption cases around the nation with the help of our partners.
+Our investigative efforts pay off year after year—the fiscal year 2013 alone saw approximately 1,200 federal indictments and information against corrupt officials.

 Public Corruption Case Roundup

 The FBI—often in conjunction with other federal, state, or local partners—works about 4,000 public corruption investigations at any given time.
 Here are a few examples of some recent cases from around the country:

 – San Diego: A corrupt U.S. Customs and Border Protection officer was sentenced for his role in a decade-long crime spree during which he sold his badge to alien and drug smuggling groups.
 More

 – Atlanta: Four motor vehicle department employees were indicted on charges of accepting bribes in exchange for issuing car titles.
 More

 – Chicago: A county official was sentenced for steering contracts in return for nearly $35,000 in kickbacks.
 More